When you are raising a baby it seems like there are no shortage of milestones.

-So for safety reasons, once your baby gains the strength and coordination to get into this position, it’s time to wean them off the Snoo and into a crib.
+So for safety reasons, once your baby gains the strength and coordination to get into this position, it’s time to wean them off and into a crib.

 What If You Have A Tall Baby?

-Parents might understandably be frustrated if the feet of their 3 or 4 month old can touch the bottom of the Snoo, because they might think it signals the end of using their expensive Snoo.
+Parents might understandably be frustrated if the feet of their 3 or 4 month old can touch the bottom of the Snoo, because they might think it signals the end of using this expensive piece of gear.

-But the company that makes Snoo advise that there’s no issue if your child’s feet can touch the end of the Snoo, especially as babies typically sleep with their hips and legs “open” rather than in a straight-down position.
+But the manufacturer advises that there’s no issue if your child’s feet can touch the end of the Snoo, especially as babies typically sleep with their hips and legs “open” rather than in a straight-down position.

 In conclusion, your child will be ready to stop using a Snoo when they reach any of these 3 milestones: